celsowm/metal-orm/docs/transactions.md

 - If the executor exposes `beginTransaction`/`commitTransaction`/`rollbackTransaction`, they are used.
 Otherwise the helper runs the callback then calls `commit()`.
 - Avoid calling `commit()` inside the callback; the helper flushes for you.

+## Pooling + transactions

+- For pooled setups, wire pooling into `executorFactory` (see [Connection Pooling](./pooling.md)).
+- Use a dedicated pooled connection in `createTransactionalExecutor` so each `Orm.transaction`/`session.transaction` stays on one connection and releases it after commit/rollback.

 ## Rollback behavior

 - `session.commit()` rolls back automatically on errors during the flush pipeline.